eddwebster/football_analytics/README.md

 <h3 id="github-repos"> GitHub Repositories</h3>

+The following GitHub repositories are either repos that I have found and recommend or are publicly available analytics work in the subject of football with at least 5 stars on GitHub (at the time of writing).

 <h4 id="github-repos-python"> Python</h4>

 *    [`Action-Density`](https://github.com/etmckinley/Action-Density) by [Eliot McKinley](https://twitter.com/etmckinley) - create action density plots from StatsBomb event data